nezaboodka/reactronic/README.md

   - `(ms)` - delay in milliseconds;
   - `Renew.Immediately` - renew immediately with zero latency;
-  - `Renew.OnDemand` - renew on access if cache has been invalidated;
+  - `Renew.OnDemand` - renew on access if cache is outdated;
   - `Renew.Manually` - manual renew (explicit only);
   - `Renew.NoCache` - renew on every call of the function.